nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 ## Cosine annealing learning rate scheduling

 Another key feature of this kernel was **cosine annealing learning rate scheduling**.
-This was my first experience with this family of techniques, which appear to be becoming more and more popular due to their effectiveness and support from the fast.ai crowd.
+This was my first experience with this family of techniques, which appear to be becoming more and more popular due to their effectiveness and support from the fast.ai community.

 ### What is it?